dtminnick/codebits/R/frequency_distribution_table.md

 Starting with the first row, there are 45 words in the text with a letter count (or character length) of three, which is 35% of the total words.
-There are 25 words in the next with a letter count of four, and they make up an additional 20% of the total words.
+There are 25 words in the text with a letter count of four, and they make up an additional 20% of the total words.
 Combined, the three- and four-letter words make up a majority of the words, more specifically, 55%.